odopod/code-library/README.md

 * No dependencies for odo are bundled with their dist files.
 For example, the `debounce` package is bundled in a couple odo components.
 * Use the same babel preset for your app's code _and_ odo components.
 Maybe you're using [`babel-preset-env`](https://github.com/babel/babel-preset-env) so that you can compile less.
-* Less boilerplate code.
-Each odo component comes with webpack's [UMD](https://github.com/umdjs/umd) [wrapper](https://webpack.js.org/configuration/output/#output-librarytarget) so that it can work in multiple environments.

 Use the `alias` object to map requests for odo components to their source files instead of dist files.
-This configuration is intended for webpack v2.
+This configuration is intended for webpack 2, 3, or 4.

 ```js
 // Webpack config